fernandorubbo/scheduled-autoscaler/tutorial.md

     scheduled-autoscaler   us-central1-f  1.17.9-gke.6300  34.69.187.253  e2-standard-2  1.17.9-gke.6300  1          RUNNING
     ```

-    **Note** This is not a production configuration, but useful for demostration.
-In the above setup, you configure [Cluster Autoscaler](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler) with minimum 1 and maximum 10 nodes, and you enable [optimize-utilization](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler#autoscaling_profiles) profile to speed up scale downs.
+    **Note** This is not a production configuration, but useful for demonstration.
+In the above setup, you configure [Cluster Autoscaler](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler) with minimum 1 and maximum 10 nodes, and you enable the [optimize-utilization](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler#autoscaling_profiles) profile to speed up scale downs.

 ## Installing the example application